Deadpool: All New, All Different Marvel

 Eight months after the events of Secret Wars and the restoration of Earth, Deadpool is seen working for Steve Rogers.
 After stealing some potentially life-saving chemicals needed by an ailing Rogue, he is offered membership in the Avengers Unity Squad.

+Deadpool Vol. 4 began in 2016.
 In the course of the following months, Deadpool's popularity skyrocketed after the mercenary Solo impersonated him to piggyback on Deadpool's reputation and take jobs at a higher pay rate.
 One of Solo's jobs in Washington, D.C. had Deadpool's public opinion drastically change for the better when he saved an ambassador from his telepathically manipulated agents.
 After learning of Solo's impersonation, Deadpool came up with the idea to form a group of mercenaries called the Mercs for Money to extend his reach across the globe.
 However, Deadpool's newfound popularity forced him to leave his family behind, fearing his enemies could endanger them.
 Deadpool additionally joined the Avengers Unity Division and used his popularity as a means of funding the team, with the profit from the merchandise.

 Madcap additionally returned to Deadpool's life, though Wade was unaware his experience inside his mind left Madcap emotionally damaged and vengeful.
 Madcap initially posed as an ally, joining the Mercs for Money, but eventually showed his true intentions after he was discovered impersonating Deadpool to defame and threaten his loved ones.
 Seeing as he had had enough fun, Madcap used an alien weapon to molecularly disintegrate himself.
 For his second coming, the villain had Deadpool unwittingly become the carrier of a deadly airborne virus with which he infected his family.
 Wade found a cure, though had to resort to Cable's evil clone Stryfe to find it.
 Around this time, tensions between Shiklah's domain and the surface world sparked an invasion of Manhattan from Monster Metropolis, which in turn led to Shiklah divorcing Deadpool, opting to return to Dracula instead.